 The value of social capital featured significantly in children’s potential to participate in physical activity

-Social capital affected the hierarchical organisation of PA in free play
+Social capital affected the hierarchical organisation of physical activity in free play

 Transition from Family to Peer influence on Physical Activity

-For those children in year 1 (aged 5 and 6 yrs), the greatest influence on their participation was their family/shared family, however, from years 2 onwards, the influence of peer groups, social and cultural capital significantly affected their orientation towards PA.
+For those children in year 1 (aged 5 and 6 yrs), the greatest influence on their participation was their family/shared family, however, from years 2 onwards, the influence of peer groups, social and cultural capital significantly affected their orientation towards physical activity.

 Of the 113 children, 45 (39.8%) drew themselves as active within the context of their family.
 At primary school age this is perhaps not surprising but within the groups of children a much stronger emphasis was placed on this within the youngest year group.

-Of the 30 children in year one (aged 5-6 yrs) 68% (n=20) drew themselves with their family and a further 23% (n= 7) drew themselves in an activity that was dependent on family (swimming and gymnastics lesson contexts) and identified them as key influencers of their participation in PA.
+Of the 30 children in year one (aged 5-6 yrs) 68% (n=20) drew themselves with their family and a further 23% (n= 7) drew themselves in an activity that was dependent on family (swimming and gymnastics lesson contexts) and identified them as key influencers of their participation.
 For those children from years 2 upwards (aged 6-7yrs to 10-11yrs) 78% (n=88) identified themselves in a social context shaped by the presence of peers.

-This is of major significance as recent research has demonstrated that, contrary to the popular belief that PA declines in adolescence within England, the actual age at which it does so is much earlier and most significantly for the reflections of this study, from the age of 7yrs (Farooq et al., 2017) i.e from school year 2 .
+This is of major significance as recent research has demonstrated that, contrary to the popular belief that physical activity declines in adolescence within England, the actual age at which it does so is much earlier and most significantly for the reflections of this study, from the age of 7yrs (Farooq et al., 2017) i.e from school year 2 .

 Having established that there appears to be a change in emphasis in social influences on children’s participation in PA, the nature of the contexts in which they occur will further inform us about the influences on children’s engagement.

 Within the study of social capital, the concept of field can be defined as a situation in the production and distribution of power; a space where social relations determine experience(Grossman, 2013).
-In terms of the material and social contexts in which children engaged in PA, fields focussed primarily on the home or free play in school.
-This is of significance as fields are the ‘potential space’ where change is mooted(Tomlinson, 2010) .
+In terms of the material and social contexts in which children engaged in physical activity, fields focussed primarily on the home or free play in school.
+This is of significance as fields are the ‘potential space’ where change is mooted(Tomlinson, 2004) .

 Assessment of research that has assessed the role of family and peers in affecting individual levels of activity suggests that the overall picture is equivocal(Garcia et al., 2016) (Quarmby & Dagkas, 2010).
-However, particularly with reference to children, there has been some evidence to suggest that friends can provide support to initiate PA(Everley & Macfadyen, 2015) and that family provides potential to generate an initial interest in it (Nielsen et al., 2012).
-Evident in this study was a clear potential for family to affect an initial interest that can be subsequently supported through peer influence, creating potential for sustainable engagement in PA (Figure 1):
+However, particularly with reference to children, there has been some evidence to suggest that friends can provide support to initiate engagement (Everley & Macfadyen, 2015) and that family provides potential to generate an initial interest in it (Nielsen et al., 2012).
+Evident in this study was a clear potential for family to affect an initial interest that can be subsequently supported through peer influence, creating potential for sustainable engagement in physical activity (Figure 1):

 Insert figure 1 here